chang-zhao/obschy/README.md

 ## Technical Information

-The web site could be done on PHP7 + MySQL (PDO), though other options could be considered (Rails + Redis + Postgres?
-Python?).
+The web site is being done in Javascript (Node.ja + Koa + MongoDB).

 ## Invitation